- BY Nath Gbikpi

 What about my family members?

-Spouses, unmarried partners (who have cohabited for two years or more) and children of the main applicants are allowed to apply at the same time, or join the main applicant in the UK.
+Spouses, civil partners, those in a durable relationship (who have been in a relationship similar to marriage or civil partnership for two years or more) and children of the main applicants are allowed to apply at the same time, or join the main applicant in the UK.

 In an interesting twist of the rules, unlike many others, family members are eligible to apply for indefinite leave to remain at the same time as the main applicant — even if they have not, by then, lived in the UK for five years themselves.